Impulse Response Analysis of Structural Nonlinear Time Series Models: Empirical Applications

 Figure \ref{fig:app_istrefi2018_irfs} presents both the linear and nonlinear structural impulse responses obtained.
-Importantly, even though \cite{istrefiSubjectiveInterestRate2018} estimate a Bayesian VAR model and here we consider a frequentist vector autoregressive benchmark, the shape of the IRFs is retained, c.f. the median response in the top row of their Figure 4.
-When uncertainty increases, industrial production drops, and the size and extent of this decrease is intensified in the nonlinear responses.
-In fact, the sieve IP response reaches a value that is $54\%$ lower than that of the respective linear IRF.\footnote{Figure \ref{fig:plot_app_istrefi2018_scale_IP} in Appendix \ref{appendix:additional_plots} confirms that this difference is consistent over a range of shock sizes, too.} A similar behavior holds true for retail sales ($38\%$ lower) and unemployment ($23\%$ higher), proving that this shock is more profoundly contractionary than suggested by the linear VAR model.
+Importantly, even though \cite{istrefiSubjectiveInterestRate2018} estimate a Bayesian VAR model and here we consider a frequentist vector autoregressive benchmark, the shape of the IRFs is retained, cf. the median response in the top row of their Figure 4.
+When uncertainty increases, industrial production drops, and the size and extent of this decrease are intensified in the nonlinear responses.
+The sieve IP response reaches a value that is $54\%$ lower than that of the respective linear IRF.\footnote{Figure \ref{fig:plot_app_istrefi2018_scale_IP} in Appendix \ref{appendix:additional_plots} confirms that this difference is consistent over a range of shock sizes, too.} A similar behavior holds true for retail sales ($38\%$ lower) and unemployment ($23\%$ higher), proving that this shock is more profoundly contractionary than suggested by the linear VAR model.
 Further, CPI and PP inflation both display short-term fluctuations, which strengthen the short- and medium-term impact of the shock.
 CPI and PP nonlinear inflation responses are $76\%$ and $41\%$ stronger than their linear counterpart, respectively.
-These differences show that linear IRFs might be both under-estimating the short-term intensity and misrepresenting long-term persistence of inflation reactions.
+These differences show that linear IRFs might be both under-estimating the short-term intensity and misrepresenting the long-term persistence of inflation reactions.
 Given the strength of nonlinear IRFs, this discrepancy may also suggest that the 3M3M uncertainty measure partially captures the financial channel, too.
-Hence, we believe our analysis provides some evidence that the linear VAR \cite{istrefiSubjectiveInterestRate2018} may miss some key impulse response features.\footnote{See also Figure \ref{fig:plot_app_istrefi2018_regfuns}, which plots regression functions of endogenous variables with respect to $X_t$.}
+Hence, we believe our analysis provides some evidence that the linear VAR used by \cite{istrefiSubjectiveInterestRate2018} may miss some key impulse response features.\footnote{See also Figure \ref{fig:plot_app_istrefi2018_regfuns}, which plots the estimated functions of the endogenous variables.}